-The state of Washington passed legislation in the spring of 2019 to legalize the process, based on research conducted by Recompose innovator Katrina Spade with several research teams, including Dr. Lynn Carpenter Boggs, Professor of Sustainable and Organic Agriculture at Washington State University.
+The state of Washington passed legislation to change the definition of cremation in the spring of 2019 to legalize the process, based on research conducted by Recompose innovator Katrina Spade with several research teams, including Dr. Lynn Carpenter Boggs, Professor of Sustainable and Organic Agriculture at Washington State University.
 Also in Washington State, Walt Patrick of Herland Forest Burial Ground has been engineering an above-ground composting system called Natural Organic Reduction.
 For more about the project, read Ashes to Ashes, Dust to Dust, OR in Washington You Could Now Be Compost by Adeel Hassan, New York Times, 5.22.19.
-Advocates in other states, such as Vermont and Colorado are looking into creating legislative change in their states. |
+Concerns have been raised by the conservation community regarding the carbon footprint of materials, storage and processing costs, and the disposal of roughly one cubic yard per person (1,685 lbs. or 3/4 of a ton), of what has the consistency and makeup of mulch.
+Read this white paper Taking a Closer Look at Carbon Footprints by Dr. Billy Campbell and Lee Webster to learn more about the environmental cost of NOR and compare its carbon footprint and cost to other disposition options. |

-Supplemental Enzymes Cremated remains contain extremely high pH and sodium levels that are far too high for most plants.
+Supplemental Enzymes Cremated remains contain extremely high pH (estimated 200x — 2000x too sweet) and sodium levels that are far too high for most plants.
 In order to completely break down the calcium phosphate and sodium that is the pulverized residue left after flame cremation, something must be incorporated into them to correct imbalances and nourish plant life.
 This organic mixture, developed by former funeral director Bob Jenkins and his research team of forensic anthropologists, taphonomists, and entomologists, biologists, and other scientists over several years, has been scientifically proven to foster healthy plant life by lowering the pH and diluting the sodium in testing by independent labs.
 Verde Products, Inc., sells various Let Your Love Grow products to industry agents and the public in the US and internationally.
 Read their article Why Burying Ashes is Harmful to the Environment/Let Your Love Grow for more information.

 |